When freelancing, you’re responsible for your own time.

-Step 1.
-Write an honest cover letter
+1. Write an honest cover letter

 The cover letter doesn’t have to be a part of the proposal.

-The best advice here is to write the cover letter in such a way to make the reader want to learn more.
+Write the cover letter in such a way to make the reader want to learn more.

 Here is an example of a brief cover letter for a freelance writer specializing in SEO.